ivanob/portfolio-ivanob-gatsby/README.md

 # portfolio-ivanob-gatsby

-My personal portfolio with some information about me
+My personal portfolio with some information about me: skills, projects, experience...
+***DISCLAIMER***: Based on the templates here listed [1], All the credits for the authors.
+This is an update in gatsby 5.10.0 and Typescript, but all the styling has been copied

 ### Goals

 - [ ] Learn the basics of Gatsby + Netlify
 - [ ] Learn Tailwind CSS
-- [ ] Create Portfolio/Personal page
+- [ ] Create Portfolio/Personal page / Redo my descriptions
+- [ ] Interact with S3 to store my CV
+- [ ] Register a domain and link it
+- [ ] Learn about google analytics

 ### How to deploy with Netlify